 Article 7: COACHES, ASSISTANT COACHES AND MANAGER

-The Board, subject to MYSA certification requirements, shall seasonally approve team coaches, Assistant coaches and managers.
-The DRSC coaches are required to maintain their professional development by attending clinics and classes, or other activities defined by the Director of Coaching and Player Development including minimum coaching license courses as facilitated by The DRSC/others.
+The Board, subject to MYSA certification requirements, shall seasonally approve team coaches, assistant coaches and managers.
+The DRSC coaches are required to maintain their professional development by attending clinics and classes, or other activities defined by the Director of Coaching and Player Development including minimum coaching license courses as facilitated by the DRSC/others.
 Additionally, although not mandatory, coaches are encouraged to obtain the highest level of coaching licensing appropriate for the teams age group assigned pre-season.
-All coaches seeking a level higher than an “F” license should request advance funding approval for league reimbursement.
+All coaches seeking a level higher than an the MYSA age recommended license should request advance funding approval for league reimbursement.
 The board will vote to cover the reasonable cost associated with obtaining said license.
 The license of the coach shall be a consideration when selections are made.

 Article 8: MEMBERSHIP

 Membership in The DRSC shall be open to all, subject to MYSA guidelines.
 Members shall be defined to include at a minimum; board members, coaches, parents and/or guardians, and players.
 All members are subject to rules of conduct as maybe stated in SCSL, MYSA, FIFA, USSF, or DRSC rules of play, constitution, by-laws, signed code-of-conduct or other applicable document.